opengisch/qfield-snap/README.md

 ## Usage

 1. **Activate the Plugin:**
-   - Open QField and go to the `Plugins` menu.
+   - Open QField, go to the settings panel, and open the plugin manager.
    - Ensure the `Snap!` plugin is activated.

 2. **Add Features with Photos:**